Aish16032001/Molecular-Dynamics-Structure-Analysis/README.md

        *   Launch the script in the same directory using the XDATCAR file (obtained from MD calculation): For example, script.py MD_POSCAR,In this case, MD_POSCAR stands for the directory that contains all of the Splitted POSCARs that were acquired via XDATCAR.

+# Conclusion
+This Python script addresses a critical need in the field of molecular dynamics analysis by providing an efficient and user-friendly tool for frame extraction, bond length analysis, and structural optimization.
+By leveraging the powerful capabilities of pymatgen, this tool can help researchers uncover valuable insights from complex MD simulations and streamline their computational workflows.